terraform-google-modules/terraform-google-sql-db/README.md

 - [mysql](./modules/mysql)
 - [postgresql](./modules/postgresql)

-See more details for each module's README.
+See more details in each module's README.

 ## Requirements